arnold2957/wvd/README.en.md

 #### Scorpionesses Bounty
 - Level 7 Bounty Scorpionesses are the optimal balance of difficulty and efficiency.
 Since the difficulty before level 7 is not high, earlier bounties are not currently considered.
-- Ninjas can one-shot Scorpionesses, so try forming a team with 3 or more Ninjas.
+- Ninjas can one-shot kill Scorpionesses, so try forming a team with 3 or more Ninjas.
-- The frontline needs about 180 Evasion to almost never get hit, and the backline won't get targeted consecutively, so just enable "Use Class Skills" for the Priest to AFK.
+- The frontline needs about 180 Evasion to almost never get hit, and the backline won't get targeted consecutively, so just enable "Use Class Skills" for the Priest.
 - Reference Team - Do not cast attack skills:
   - Frontline: Stack 180 Evasion, Priest, and any character (recommend Ninja).
 No Attack, Divine Power, or other requirements.
   - Backline: Normal Attack-stacked Spear/Bow Warriors, or Attack-stacked Kunai Ninjas.